Nanboy-Ronan/RVCBench/README.md

 - Some scripts contain hard-coded paths (e.g., `scripts/download_safespeech_models.py`).
 Update them to your environment before running.
 - Several adversary wrappers expect checkpoints and configs under `checkpoints/` or `model/`.
 See the corresponding YAML in `configs/` for exact paths.
 - The SafeSpeech reference code lives in `src/protection/safespeech/original_code` and may require its own setup.

+## Dataset Downloading
+We provide our preprocessed dataset in the S3 link here.

 ## Quick usage